Nursery Products To Blame For Rise In Infant Injuries, Study Finds

 For more information on using products safely, the authors also suggest MakeSafeHappen.com, HealthyChildren.org and the Nationwide Children's Hospital website.

 Of course, regulators and manufacturers also have a responsibility to make nursery products safe.
-For example, in the 1990s some children were using baby walkers to traverse living spaces so easily and quickly that they'd end up tumbling down the stairs.
+For example, in the 1990s some children were using baby walkers to traverse living spaces so easily and quickly that they would end up tumbling down the stairs.

 After it became clear that baby walkers were causing an estimated 18,500 injuries every year, the Consumer Product Safety Commission voted in 1994 to guide their redesign.
 The current models don't move quickly.